buzzn/buzzn-reader/README.md

   - git checkout add_component_x
   - docker-compose build base
   - docker-compose up
   - Write you changes
   - Write tests for your change (if applicable)
   - Run the tests, ensuring they all pass
   - Submit a Pull Request using Github

 ## Release
+  - docker rm $(docker ps -a -q) | Remove all Container
+  - docker rmi $(docker images -a -q) | Remove all Images
-  - docker-compose build base
+  - docker-compose build base | Build Base Image
-  - docker-compose up -d
+  - docker-compose up -d | StartUp all container as daemons

 ## Deploy
   - Insert SD Card to Clone/Release